mikarant/ozo/run_ozo.md

 3. Write to the command line:

         git clone https://mikarant@bitbucket.org/mikarant/ozo.git
  That command clones the repository for your own computer.
+If the cloning was succesful, you should now have folder called `ozo` appeared to your local drive.

-4. After cloning, if you want download the latest version of the ozo, you can do it by command
+4. You can always download the latest version of OZO by typing the command

         git pull origin master

-If the download was succesful, you should now have folder called `mikarant-ozo-xxxx` appeared to your local drive.
-In the folder name, xxxx refers the last commit ID.

 ## 3. Downloading test data